 Recent statistics on volunteer service in America are astounding.
 The Corporation for National and Community Service finds 77.4 million Americans volunteer annually.
 What would it be like to pay those volunteers for their service?
 That would mean America’s bill would amount to $167 billion!
 Our nation owes volunteers a debt of gratitude.
 In fact, America remains great in large part because of volunteer service.
 We are getting the job done.

 Turning now to the importance of disaster preparedness, I had the good fortune to be part of a Texas team working with TechSoup to develop a disaster preparedness course last year.
 The program – available online and constantly updated as new information becomes available – was funded with a grant from the Center for Disaster Philanthropy.
-The project focused initially on nonprofits recovering from Hurricane Harvey in 2017, but the information applies readily to any nonprofit organization, anywhere in the world.
+The project focused initially on nonprofits recovering from Hurricane Harvey, but the information applies readily to any nonprofit organization, anywhere in the world.